James III, King of Scots

 At the time of his marriage, James III assumed all the powers of the crown.
 He never forgot his abduction by the Boyds and his sister’s marriage to a Boyd.
 The Boyds were found guilty of treason.
 Robert Boyd, 1st Lord Boyd fled to England and died within the year.
 His son Thomas Boyd was warned by his wife Mary and fled to the European continent.
 Their marriage was annulled.
 Lord Boyd’s brother Sir Alexander Boyd was not so fortunate.
 He was arrested and executed.

-In 1474, James III made an agreement with the English King Edward IV.
+In 1474, James III allied with the English King Edward IV.
 James III’s son, the future King James IV, was to be married to Edward IV’s daughter Cecily of York.
-This alliance with the enemy of Scotland and the taxes raised for the financing of the wedding were just some of the reasons that made James III very unpopular with the nobles.
+This alliance with the enemy of Scotland and the taxes raised for financing the wedding were just some of the reasons that made James III very unpopular with the nobles.
 The marriage never happened.

 As James III was planning a defense against the invasion, he was arrested in July 1482 by dissatisfied nobles, most likely allies of his brother Alexander.
-James III was imprisoned at Edinburgh Castle and in the autumn of 1482, a new government under Alexander, as Lieutenant-General, took power.
+James III was imprisoned at Edinburgh Castle.
+In the autumn of 1482, a new government under Alexander, as Lieutenant-General, took power.
 In the meantime, the English army had run out of money, was unable to take Edinburgh Castle, and returned to England.

 Although James III could have been murdered or executed during his imprisonment in Edinburgh Castle, he did not change his behavior.
-He was still convinced that he could form an alliance with England and favored a group of friends who were unpopular with the more powerful nobles.
-He refused to travel through the country for the purpose of exercising the necessary judicial power and instead remained in Edinburgh.
+He was still convinced he could form an alliance with England and favored a group of friends who were unpopular with the more powerful nobles.
+He refused to travel through the country to exercise the necessary judicial power and instead remained in Edinburgh.

 Memorial of Margaret and James III, King of Scots marking the site of their graves, funded by Queen Victoria; Photo Credit – By Adtrace at English Wikipedia – Transferred from en.wikipedia to Commons